Home Remedies For Eye Allergy

 This might seem obvious but has to be said!
 The best way to get rid of an allergic reaction or prevent it from getting worse is to avoid substances that trigger it.
 Dust, pollen, and mold are common offenders.
 Here are a few steps that can help you avoid these triggers:

 - Pollen levels tend to be high on dry, hot, and windy days.
 During the day, they’re likely to be highest in the early evening and midmorning.
 Try to avoid going outdoors during these times if possible.

 - When you’re outdoors, use sunglasses to minimize the amount of pollen that gets into your eyes.

 - Wash your bedding, particularly pillow covers, in hot water to minimize dust mites.

 - Use a damp mop on your floors and a damp cloth for dusting so that dust doesn’t fly around.

-- 9 Home Remedies To Tackle Watery Eyes Naturally
+- 8 Natural Home Remedies And Steps To Tackle Food Allergies

 - 7 Surefire Home Remedies To Treat Dust Allergies